 How to Create Multiple Meals

-You could just use some bowls or you could just add your herbs and spices once it’s finished cooking.
-I do mine in advance as I am usually going out and want to just chuck everything in quickly at the end of the day so we can eat.
+You could just use some bowls or you could just add your herbs and spices directly once it’s finished cooking.
+I do mine in advance as I want to just chuck everything in quickly at the end of the day so we can eat.

 Herb and Spice Combinations

 Here are the herb and spice combinations that I use regularly.
-You can, of course, use your own.
 If I am making a lasagne with some of my mince mixture then I add the Bolognese spice mix to that portion.

 Please Note: The quantities below are for a 1/4 of the mince mix.
 You will need to adjust the amounts according to your requirements.
 For example, if you want to make 3/4 of the mix into Bolognese and 1/4 into Chilli, you will need to triple the herbs and spices for the Bolognese.